-Koomer Ridge Professional Review and Guide
+Koomer Ridge Professional Guide

 "This walk along forested ridges in the Red River Gorge takes you to a small rock arch and a scenic stream.
 Logging, aided by the construction of rail lines, came to this remote gorge with a vengeance in the late 1800s, and by the 1920s much of the area had been stripped bare.
 The effects are apparent today in the relatively small size of the trees, especially up on the accessible ridges.
 Indeed, in some sections lumbering continued into the 1960s—before the gorge got special protection as a geological area.
 But humanity’s past excesses are not able to dull the beauty of the stark cliffs, intriguing rock arches, and lush ravines—or coves, as they are called here—that cover the area.